palvarezimaz/django-scrapper/readme.md

 ## Next steps:
-- Let the user specify the postal code and self trigger the scrape instead of doing it automatically
 - Let the user sort the results
 - Let the user write notes on each rental, and remove it or star it
 - Let the user know when the last scrape was